hashicorp/nomad-pack/docs/writing-packs.md

 Packs can depend on content from other packs.

 First, packs must define their dependencies in `metadata.hcl`.
-A pack stanza with a dependency would look like the following:
+A pack block with a dependency would look like the following:

 ```
 app {